Alniarez/alniarez-web/about.md

 After a short career (over a year) as a videogame developer I moved into developing web apps and chat bots as a freelancer.

-During the cryptocurrency craze I worked on multiple software projects for investors, control groups and other crypto-related people.
+During the cryptocurrency craze of 2017 I worked on multiple software projects for investors, control groups and other crypto-related people (Yikes).

 Shortly after I moved to Germany with the intention of challenging myself to learn the language while I work as a software developer and data analyst.